 When news broke onto the inter webs of an amazing “barn find” somewhere in west France, I have to admit I initially ignored the headlines.
 Like myself, I’m sure many classic car enthusiasts have grown slightly tired of the phrase “barn find” being used to describe literally every car discovery.
 Even a wreck of a Ford Fiesta pulled from a 1970s garage lockup seems to qualify as a “barn find” these days.
 Of course there is nothing we can do to stop sellers from jumping on the band wagon and throwing about catch phrases in an attempt to catch the eye of a would be buyer.
-This is why the Baillon Collection being auctioned by Artcurial on Friday 6th February is actually quite refreshing.
-It is an actual genuine “barn find”, a find that deserves the acclaim it has received.
+But the Baillon Collection will be forever linked the phrase “barn find”.
 It is the barn find to top them all.

 One of the things that struck me the most having watched the wonderfully made video announcing the find, was the sense of sadness attached to the rusting hulks.
 Seeing all the cars stored the way they were, slowly decaying in sheds open to the elements, I couldn’t help shake this feeling of sadness.
 Roger Baillon, who built the collection, dreamed of building a car museum on the grounds of his chateau.

 As car enthusiasts we all have a list of what we would buy, if we had the means to do so.
 Some of us would be happy with one or two cars, others crave many more.
 I fall into the latter category.
 I think deep down in all of us, there is a car hoarder just waiting to be let out, waiting to be indulged.

 Despite the sadness that emanates from the images of the decaying hoard, the Baillon Collection, the greatest barn find of the century does have a happy ending.
 With Artcurial putting some of the best examples on show at the Paris Retromobile prior to the sale on Friday, Roger Baillon’s dream has indeed finally come through.